FrontLineCoding/sound-cloud-clone/README.md

   - Create, read, update, and delete **Albums** (CRUD)
   - Upload the image and audio file to the song
   - Upload an image for an album cover to the album
+  - Navitgate to a song from selected album

+## ScreenShots